One of the biggest mistakes many entrepreneurs make is to try and build a replica of an already successful product.

 If a similar product is successful, why reinvent the wheel when you can simply create a replica?

-In their minds, people think users would ‘expect’ these features, because a similar product has them.
-Or they probably believe that if their product has all the features as the successful one, people will start using it.
+In their minds, people think users would ‘expect’ these features because a similar product has them.
+Or they probably believe that if their product has all the features of the successful one, people will start using it.

 Unfortunately, it doesn’t work that way.

 In fact, not only is this line of thought a bad starting point, but it can also be a recipe for disaster!

 Then how do you decide which features to keep?

 At Akrity, we stick by three core principles to ensure product quality: